The Cranes Are Flying: Plot

 Overwhelmed with guilt, Veronika tries to throw herself in front of a train.
 Just before she attempts suicide, she sees a young child about to be hit by a car and rescues him.
 The boy has been separated from his mother, and his name is Boris.
 Veronika takes the boy home and looks for her squirrel toy from Boris.

 Boris's sister Irina spitefully tells Veronika that Mark is giving the toy to his mistress at her birthday party.
 Veronika races over to the party, where a partygoer has finally found the note that Boris hid.
-Veronika grabs it, and in voice-over Boris narrates the final tender love note to her.
+Veronika grabs it, and in voice-over, Boris narrates the final tender love note to her.

 Fyodor learns that Mark bribed his way out of being drafted into the Red Army.
 He realises Mark betrayed Russia and the family and has taken advantage of Veronika.
 Fyodor kicks Mark out, and Veronika is forgiven by the family for "betraying" Boris.
 The boy saved by Veronika becomes part of the family.

 Later, Volodya, having recovered, comes in search of Boris's family and tells them that Boris is dead.
 In 1945, the war has ended, and Veronika and Volodya stroll by the river back in Moscow.
 They are very close, but Veronika still refuses to believe that Boris is dead since Volodya was injured himself and never saw Boris die.

-When Boris’s unit returns, Veronika carries a huge bouquet of flowers, intends to give them to him and hunts for him and his friend Stepan during a celebration at the train station.
+When Boris’s unit returns, Veronika carries a huge bouquet of flowers, intends to give them to him, and hunts for him and his friend Stepan during a celebration at the train station.
 Veronika finds Stepan and finally learns that Boris is indeed dead.
 In tears, she stumbles through the celebrating crowd.

 As Stepan gives a rousing speech, asserting that those who died in the war will never be forgotten, Veronika goes from grieving to handing out her flowers to the returning soldiers and their families.
 When she looks up, cranes are flying again in the sky over Moscow.

-The film ends with the words:

-"But we shall not forget those left on the battlefield.